stevetraut/go-tutorials/web-service-gin.md

     }
     ```

-1. Beneath the struct declaration you just added, paste the following slice of `album` structs containing data you'll use to start.
+1. Beneath the struct declaration you just added, paste the following slice of `album` structs.

+    This slice contains the data you'll use to start.

     ```
     // albums slice to seed record album data.